ganeti/ganeti/doc/iallocator.rst

   note that the length of this list must equal the ``requested_nodes`` entry in the input message, otherwise Ganeti will consider the result as failed

+  for multi-relocate mode, this is a list of 2-tuples in which the first element of the tuple will be an instance name, and the second element a list of operations to perform in order to relocate the instance

   for multi-evacuation mode, this is a list of lists; each element of the list is a list of instance name and the new secondary node